Syncano/syncano-testing-examples/README.md

 export default createInstance;
 ```

-Similar to our connection we now what to create test instance using our connection.
+Since we are connected with the Syncano API using the Syncano JS lib, we can now start creating test data.
-As you may see we don't import `Syncano` library here, just pass our user that have connection object.
+As you may see we don't import `Syncano` library here, just pass our user that has the connection object.
-After script succeeds we assign our instance name to `user.instanceName`, and set it as current instance (needed for next script).
+After script succeeds we assign our instance name to `user.instanceName`, and set it as the current instance (needed for next script).

-Now we need to modify our `createTestData.js` file, let's do this by changing it to:
+Now we need to modify our `createTestData.js` file.
+Let's do this by changing it to:

 ```javascript
 import createConnection from './createConnection';